Racing Guide > Winner's Blanket

 A Saratoga Native, Susan Lee, Designs & Creates the Floral Winner's Blanket Presented at the Travers

-If you’ve ever been to Travers Day at the Saratoga Race Course, you now it is one of the most popular races of the season!
-You also know that it's the only race in which the winner receives a floral blanket, a beautiful, hand-made blanket made of over a thousand carnations.
+If you’ve ever been to Travers Day or Whitney Day at the Saratoga Race Course, you know these races are some of the most popular of the season!
+You also know that the winner of these races receives a floral blanket, a beautiful, hand-made blanket made of over a thousand carnations.

 Did you know that the winner's blanket is made right here in Saratoga?
 Yes!
 Susan Lee, a Saratoga native, has been creating the floral blanket that is presented to the Travers winner since 1994.